-Roadside Pedestrian Accidents involving Commercial Trucks and Disabled Vehicles
+Roadside Pedestrian Accidents Involving Commercial Trucks and Disabled Vehicles

-As drivers ourselves, the legal team and support staff at the law offices of Lebowitz & Mzhen, LLC, fully understand the inherent dangers of traveling Maryland’s beltways, highways, interstates and city streets.
+As drivers ourselves, the legal team and support staff at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, fully understand the inherent dangers of traveling Maryland’s beltways, highways, interstates and city streets.
 And although fewer people may be injured or die as a result of a traffic accident in Baltimore, Gaithersburg, Rockville and the District, these events can and do happen quite frequently.
 Truly, how often have members of the motoring public driven slowly by the recent aftermath of a bad road accident and wondered if the people being attended to by paramedics and other emergency responders would be alright?

 From a passerby’s point of view, many of the roadside emergencies that motorists encounter on a daily or weekly basis certainly can appear, on the surface, to be more of an inconvenience than a life tragedy unfolding, but even a simple flat tire or blown radiator hose can place some people in a life-and-death situation with regard to the traffic passing just a matter of feet from a disabled vehicle.
 Sedans, minivans and SUVs certainly pose their own risks as they pass by a disabled vehicle sitting on the shoulder of the beltway or interstate, but commercial motor vehicles (CMVs) such as car haulers, moving vans, tanker trucks and motor coaches can much more easily threaten the safety of individuals stranded on the roadside.